ankidroid/Anki-Android/docs/kotlin-migration.md

 `def className = "/com/ichi2/anki/AbstractFlashcardViewer.kt"`

-In Android Studio right-click the converted Kotlin file, select "Copy Path - From Source Root" and prefix the path with `/`
+In Android Studio right-click the converted Kotlin file, select `Copy Path > From Source Root` and prefix the path with `/`

 #### Tests/Android Tests